-National Key Performance Area IDP Strategic Objectives Highlights Challenges Good Governance and Public Participation Good governance and Administration in Mohokare meetings and compliance reports Adherence to set dates Budget constraints Municipal Financial Viability And Management Viability be effected pending Consultation with directly and indirectly affected stakeholders Establishment of the debt collection And credit control unit The growing inability of the municipality to collect sufficient revenue & the high indigent rate has led to most municipal programmes not being implemented Availability of capital and other resources are fundamental to the functioning of the organisation in delivering Services.
+National Key Performance Area IDP Strategic Objectives Highlights Challenges Good Governance and Public Participation Good governance and Administration in Mohokare meetings and compliance reports Adherence to set dates Budget constraints Municipal Financial Viability And Management To grow Mohokare: Municipal Financial Viability be effected pending Consultation with directly and indirectly affected stakeholders Establishment of the debt collection And credit control unit The growing inability of the municipality to collect sufficient revenue & the high indigent rate has led to most municipal programmes not being implemented Availability of capital and other resources are fundamental to the functioning of the organisation in delivering Services.
 Availability of funds for Operations.

-National Key Performance Area IDP Strategic Objectives Highlights Challenges Basic Service Delivery Basic service delivery On-going maintenance of roads, storm water given the little capital available is a move in the right direction Alternative forfull landfill sites and ensure compliance Upgrading of most of our purification facilities, Scarcity of Water Resources Regional Bulk Water Community demand might grow impatient and a risk of protests in Rouxville and Smithfield.
-Maintenance of the water network remains to be the key challenge The completion of the Mohokare regraveling of roads Equipment for service delivery is still a challenge Due to budget constraints.
-Local Economic Development Grow Mohokare LM: Local Economic development Funding for the LED programmes identified in the plan assisting agencies related to LED assist local SMMEs, Only one official, a Manager is responsible for the unit, accounting to the Municipal Manager, however plans are underway to come up with strategies of partnering with an implementing agency to ensure economic growth and Sustainability in Mohokare.
+National Key Performance Area IDP Strategic Objectives Highlights Challenges Basic service delivery roads, storm water given Alternative forfull landfill sites and ensure compliance , , , Scarcity of Water Resources Regional Bulk Water Community demand might grow impatient and a risk of protests in Rouxville and Smithfield. services, and portable Maintenance of the water network remains to be the key challenge Mohokare regraveling of roads Equipment for service delivery is still a challenge Due to budget constraints.
+Development Grow Mohokare LM: Local Economic development with SALGA an LED Funding for the LED programmes identified in the plan Adhoc programmes by assisting agencies related to LED assist local SMMEs, including FS CoGTA are being undertaken.
+Only one official, a Manager is responsible for the unit, accounting to the Municipal Manager, however plans are underway to come up with strategies of partnering with an implementing agency to ensure economic growth and Sustainability in Mohokare.

-National Key Performance Area IDP Strategic Objectives Highlights Challenges Environmental Management Keep Mohokare safe and clean carried out through the EPWP programme that relate to environmental management programmes have been undertaken.
+National Key Performance Area IDP Strategic Objectives Highlights Challenges Keep Mohokare safe and clean carried out through the EPWP programme that relate to environmental management programmes have been undertaken.
 Partnerships with schools, clinics on implementing the environmental health the Municipality.
-Sustainability and
+Sustainability and maintenance on improvement of registered land fill sites.

-CHAPTER 5: SPATIAL DEVELOPMENT FRAMEWORK
+9. CHAPTER 5: SPATIAL DEVELOPMENT FRAMEWORK

-SPATIAL DEVELOPMENT FRAMEWORK REPORT: EXECUTIV
+MOHOKARE MUNICIPAL SPATIAL DEVELOPMENT FRAM SPATIAL DEVELOPMENT FRAMEWORK REPORT: EXECUTIVE